-- Evaluating the medical necessity and efficiency of health care services across the continuum of care. - Applying appropriate criteria based on CMS guidelines and, when applicable, State requirements. - Providing pre-admission, admission, and inpatient hospital and skilled nursing facility review. - Ensuring that services are available in a timely manner, in appropriate settings. - Ensuring that qualified health care professionals are engaged in the UM decisionmaking process when appropriate. - Ensuring the appropriate application of Member benefit coverage and coverage criteria. - For dual eligible Members: - If Prior Authorization (PA) is submitted to Senior Whole Health for any noncovered benefits, Senior Whole Health will inform the Provider on who, including their contact information, the PA should be submitted to via denial notification.
+- Evaluating the medical necessity and appropriateness of health care services across the continuum of care. - Applying appropriate criteria based on CMS guidelines, third party guidelines, and, when applicable, State requirements. - Providing pre-admission, admission, and inpatient hospital and skilled nursing facility review. - Ensuring that services are available in a timely manner, in appropriate settings. - Ensuring that qualified health care professionals are engaged in the UM decision-making process when appropriate. - Ensuring the appropriate application of Member benefit coverage and coverage criteria. - For dual eligible Members: - o If Prior Authorization (PA) is submitted to Senior Whole Health for any non-covered benefits, Senior Whole Health will inform the Provider in the denial notification, which Medicaid insurer, including the contact information, the PA should be submitted to.